MainulDip/iOS-study/xcode-overview.md

 ### Shortcuts
 - Indent/Re-Indent Code : Ctrl + i
 - Build : cmd + r
-- Code Suggestion : put the cursor inside a function and press "Esc"
+- Code Suggestion : put the cursor inside a function and press "Esc" or `option + esc`
 - code indentation : ctrl + i
 - action center: cmd + alt + click || to embed, extract-subview (convert to reusable component), etc
 - esc: place the cursor on any function and press "esc" key to get the auto suggestions and quick look at the other options and params docs
-- alt + click : to see further docs of a function
+- option + click : to see further docs of a function

 - cmd + N for new file
 - alt + right/left arrow -> to jump cursor to next/prev word quickly (ctrl + arrow) for windows/linux.